janlay/Alftp/README.markdown

   - Search movies with Douban Workflow.
   - Append release year to search keywords. (v0.3.1)
   - Recognize movie title and release year properly. (v0.3.2)
-  - Auto remove title prefix which before an underline. (v0.3.2)
+  - Auto remove title prefix which is before an underline. (v0.3.2)

 ## Any plan?
 - <strike>Cooperate with Douban Movie or IMDB</strike>